jeanrobertjs/homeassistant-customizations/README.md

-# Home Assistant blueprints
+# Home Assistant customizations
-This repository contains a collection of Home Assistant yaml files (automations, blueprints, scripts, configurations...) that should be useful.
+This repository contains a collection of useful Home Assistant customizations : automations, blueprints, scripts, configurations, links...

 ## Blueprints
 - entity-availability-check : Check if an entity is available or not